What is fenugreek?

 - It shouldn’t be used during pregnancy as it may cause harm to the baby.

-- Fenugreek may lead to uterine contraction so it is unsafe with hormone-sensitive women.
+- Fenugreek may lead to uterine contraction, so it is unsafe for hormone-sensitive women.

-- In 2011 in Germany and France, the outbreak of E.coli credited to this seed.
+- In 2011, in Germany and France, the outbreak of E. coli was credited to this seed.

-- Breastfeeding mothers should take it after the consultation of a physician as an excess amount of it is not good for the health of the newborn babies.
+- Breastfeeding mothers should take it after the consultation of a physician as an excess amount of it is not suitable for the health of newborn babies.

-- Side effects can also be seen as diarrhea, headache, and a maple syrup odor in urine, nasal congestion, coughing, wheezing, and allergic reactions in hypersensitive people.
+- Side effects can also be seen as diarrhoea, headache, a maple syrup odour in urine, nasal congestion, coughing, wheezing, and allergic reactions in hypersensitive people.

 Different name of fenugreek